kean/Nuke/README.md

 DataLoader.sharedUrlCache.removeAllCachedResponses()
 ```

-#### Aggressive Disk Cache (Beta)
+#### Aggressive Disk Cache (Experimental)

-Nuke 7 features a new custom LRU disk cache which can be used for fast and reliable *aggressive* (no validation) data caching.
+Add a completely new custom LRU disk cache which can be used for fast and reliable *aggressive* data caching (ignores [HTTP cache control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)).
 The new cache lookups are up to 2x faster than `URLCache` lookups.
 You can enable it using pipeline's configuration:

+When enabling disk cache you must provide a `keyEncoder` function which takes image request's url as a parameter and produces a key which can be used as a valid filename.
+The [demo project uses sha1](https://gist.github.com/kean/f5e1975e01d5e0c8024bc35556665d7b) to generate those keys.

 ```swift
 $0.enableExperimentalAggressiveDiskCaching(keyEncoder: {